New Malden: London’s Korean grocery capital

 Staff know their stock and can help with less obvious items.
 Prices are fair, especially compared to supermarket “world food” premiums.

-What to buy: Saffron, flatbreads (ask about delivery days), dried fruits and nuts, spices
+Order: Saffron, flatbreads (ask about delivery days), dried fruits and nuts, spices

 106 Tolworth Broadway, Surbiton KT6 7HT

-| Gochujang | H Mart | Multiple grades to choose from |
+Gochujang: H Mart — multiple grades to choose from

-| Bulk rice | Korea Foods | Best prices for large bags |
+Bulk rice: Korea Foods — best prices for large bags

-| Fresh banchan | H Mart | Ready-made side dishes |
+Fresh banchan: H Mart — ready-made side dishes

-| Fresh Korean vegetables | H Mart | Best produce section |
+Fresh Korean veg: H Mart — best produce section

-| Doenjang | Both H Mart & Korea Foods | Similar range |
+Doenjang: Both H Mart & Korea Foods — similar range

-| Pomegranate molasses | Kourosh | Middle Eastern staple |
+Pomegranate molasses: Kourosh — Middle Eastern staple

 H Mart: Short walk from New Malden station, off Burlington Road.
 Easy on foot.

-Korea Foods: Industrial estate location on Beverley Way.
+Korea Foods: Industrial estate on Beverley Way.
 Best with a car, or a 15-minute walk from New Malden station.
 Worth the trip for big shops.

 Kourosh: Tolworth Broadway, well-served by buses along the A3 corridor.